 Book Review: The Way of the Dragon or the Way of the Lamb: Searching for Jesus’ path of power in a church that has abandoned it.
-Jamin Goggin and Lee Strobel (Nashville: Thomas Nelson, 2017)
+Jamin Goggin and Kyle Strobel (Nashville: Thomas Nelson, 2017)

 True: A well-known church had a well-known pastor, who fell spectacularly into disgrace, and removal from his ministry.
 The elders put out a carefully worded statement: yes, the man was a bully and domineered people; yes, he persuaded people to abuse the church’s budget to buy his books online and thus achieve a wholly bogus ‘best-seller’ fame; but no, there was no indication of immorality.